japila-books/apache-spark-internals/docs/storage/BlockManager.md

 * BlockManager is requested to <<getRemoteValues, getRemoteValues>>

-* `TorrentBroadcast` is requested to xref:core:TorrentBroadcast.adoc#readBlocks[readBlocks]
+* `TorrentBroadcast` is requested to core:TorrentBroadcast.md#readBlocks[readBlocks]

-* `TaskResultGetter` is requested to xref:scheduler:TaskResultGetter.adoc#enqueueSuccessfulTask[enqueuing a successful IndirectTaskResult]
+* `TaskResultGetter` is requested to scheduler:TaskResultGetter.md#enqueueSuccessfulTask[enqueuing a successful IndirectTaskResult]
 ====

 == [[getRemoteValues]] `getRemoteValues` Internal Method